-17. GUARANTEES
+15. GUARANTEES

 FICC provides central counterparty (CCP) services, which includes clearing, settlement, and risk management services.
-Acting as a CCP, it guarantees the settlement of trades in the event that a participant defaults.
-A participant default is defined in FICC's rules.
-In its guarantee role, FICC has equal claims to and from participants on opposite sides of netted transactions.
-To cover its guarantee risk, FICC uses risk-based margining to collect cash and securities collateral ("Clearing Fund").
+Acting as a CCP, it guarantees the settlement of trades in the event a participant defaults.
+A participant default is defined in

+FICC's rules.
+In its guarantor role, FICC has equal claims to and from participants on opposite sides of netted transactions.
+To cover its guarantee risk, FICC uses risk-based margining to collect cash and securities collateral (Clearing Fund).

 FICC, through its Government Securities Division (GSD), is the leading provider of real-time trade matching, clearing, netting, risk management and settlement for trades in U.S. government debt, including repurchase agreements.
-Securities processed by GSD include Treasury bills, bonds, notes, zero-coupon securities, government agency securities, and inflationindexed securities.
+Securities processed by GSD include Treasury bills, bonds, notes, zero-coupon securities, government agency securities, and inflation-indexed securities.
 The U.S. government securities market is predominantly an over-the-counter market and most transactions are settled on a T+1 basis.
 Trades are guaranteed upon comparison.
-GSD's netting system interposes FICC as settlement counterparty between GSD participants for eligible trades that have been netted.
+On December 2, 2014, FICC filed a proposed rule change (SR-FICC-2014-11) with the SEC to move the timing of novation to the time that the trade is guaranteed.
+Upon the SEC's approval, this change will be effective in the GSD Rules and the MBSD Rules.
 The guarantee of net settlement positions by FICC results in a potential liability to FICC.
-Guaranteed positions that have not yet settled are marked to market daily and are debited from or credited to the responsible participants through the funds-only settlement process.
-At December 31, 2013, the amount of guaranteed positions due from netting GSD participants to FICC aggregated approximately \$844.8 billion.
+Guaranteed positions that have not yet settled are margined and collateralized twice-daily via the member's Clearing Fund, and marked-to-market twice-daily with cash debited from or credited to the responsible participants through the funds-only settlement process.
+At December 31, 2014 and 2013, the amount of guaranteed positions due from netting GSD participants to FICC aggregated approximately \$846.9 billion and \$844.8 billion, respectively.
 There is an equal amount due to certain other GSD participants from FICC after consideration of deliveries pending to FICC.
-There were no defaults by participants to these obligations.
+There were no defaults by Participants to these obligations.

-MBSD's approval as central counterparty and pool netting system were implemented opening of business on April 2, 2012.
-This implementation positioned MBSD to begin to guarantee settlement.
+MBSD is a CCP that guarantees settlement of trades.
 The pool netting system interposes FICC between MBSD participants for eligible trades that have been pool netted.
 The guarantee of settlement for pool netting eligible trades as well as TBA trades by FICC results in potential liability to FICC.
 Guaranteed positions that have not yet settled are margined, marked-to-market daily and collateralized via the member's Clearing Fund.
-At December 31, 2013, the net amount of guaranteed positions by MBSD which were scheduled to settle, approximated \$248 billion.
+At December 31, 2014 and 2013, the net amount of guaranteed positions by MBSD which were scheduled to settle, approximated \$286.3 billion and \$248 billion, respectively.
 There were no defaults by participants to these obligations.

 If an FICC participant defaults, such participant's deposits to the applicable Division's Clearing Fund would be used/liquidated to satisfy an outstanding obligation and/or loss.
-If those funds are insufficient to cover the liquidation of the defaulting participant's outstanding obligations to FICC, FICC would then use any funds available from its multilateral netting contract and limited cross-guaranty agreement with DTC, NSCC and The OCC under which these clearing agencies have agreed to make payments to each other for any remaining unsatisfied obligations of a common defaulting participant to the extent that these clearing agencies have excess resources belonging to the defaulting participant.
+If those funds are insufficient to cover the liquidation of the defaulting participant's outstanding obligations to FICC, FICC would then use any funds available from its multilateral netting contract and limited cross-guaranty agreement with DTC, NSCC and the Options Clearing Corporation (OCC) under which these clearing agencies have agreed to make payments to each other for any remaining unsatisfied obligations of a common defaulting participant to the extent that these clearing agencies have excess resources belonging to the defaulting participant.

-In addition, FICC has entered into separate and distinct cross-margining agreements; one is with New York Portfolio Clearing, LLC (NYPC), and the other is with the Chicago Mercantile Exchange Inc. (CME).
-Under each of these respective agreements, FICC and NYPC, and separately, FICC and CME would apply available amounts to each other under specified circumstances.
+In addition, FICC has entered into a separate and distinct cross-margining agreement with the Chicago Mercantile Exchange Inc. (CME).
+Under this agreement, FICC and CME would apply available amounts to each other under specified circumstances.